TeaCI/drone-docs/content/usage/overview.md

 <!--
 # Services

-Drone supports launching separate, ephemeral Docker containers as part of the build process.
+Tea CI supports launching separate, ephemeral Docker containers as part of the build process.
 This is useful, for example, if you require a database for running your unit tests.

 Example .drone.yml configuration with a Postgres database: